thiagoguarino/trybe-project32-inventory-report/README.md

   After implementing the bonus task, the app must be executable from command line.

-  You must install the 'inventory_report' module on your own environment as a pip package: `pip install inventory_report`
+  Install the 'inventory_report' module on your own environment as a pip package: `pip install inventory_report`

   Now you call the command `inventory_report` passing the arguments: `inventory_report argument1 argument2`